gxiaolab/scAllele/README.md

 The download was tested with PyPi version >= 20.0.1

 If succesful, the program is ready to use.
-The intallation incorporates console scripts entrypoints to directly call scAllele:
+The installation incorporates console script entrypoints to directly call scAllele:
 ```
 $ scAllele